Our Mission

 The Avista Foundation is a community investment program of Avista providing funding to non-profit organizations addressing the needs of communities and citizens served by Avista Utilities.

-Avista donated $3000.00 to get our original Cool Pup refrigeration trailer back in working order.
+Avista donated $3000.00 to get our original Cool Pup refrigeration trailer back in working order for use in our Farm to Food Pantry Program.
 Through their generous donation, we were able to repair the generators, install tow hitches, and purchase new ac units, jacks, and rolling carts for loading and unloading.

-KeyBank generously supports NEWHC's food bank program, Farm to Food Pantry.
-With recent increases in food and fuel prices, we have seen an increase in people turning to our 17 food pantries for assistance.
+Teck American generously supports NEWHC's Programs.
+With recent increases in food and fuel prices, we have seen more people turning to our 17 food pantries for assistance.

 Community Partners